Revolutionary discovery in thermoelectrics

 The investment has paid off and the company has completed a series of key technological and commercial steps.
 On the technology front, significant advancements in module performance and longevity have resulted in product solutions that are impressing customers, technology partners and independent researchers.
 The word is spreading that MicroPower meets its datasheet parameters consistently, a statement that could not be made for all players in the market today.
 Independent evaluations by highly regarded experts in the industry such as the US Army Research Laboratory, the US Air Force and the National Renewable Energy Laboratory (NREL) have confirmed the high performance.

 An official endorsement by the US Department of Defense refers to the technology as “the best in class.”
 The expanding customer base is pleased with the product performance, level of technical support and engineering advice they receive with every order.

 The transition from R&D to production manufacturing is taking shape.
 The first production line is completely designed with every piece of equipment pre-planned and selected.
 Many collaborative projects are under way with equipment and raw material suppliers to ensure the unique manufacturing processes will be implemented with optimum efficiency.
 Design for manufacturing (DFM), design for yield (DFY) and design to cost (DTC) principles are diligently applied at every stage for planning a fully-automated production line capable of manufacturing modules capable of generating more than 10 megawatts of electric power annually.

 First revenues were realized in 2016 and have grown steadily each year as the actively engaged customer base has expanded from one or two to more than a half a dozen, expected to reach 15-20 within a year.
-Today, the company is engaged with several strategic product development efforts, placing its focus on delivering thermoelectric solutions in the portable power and industrial waste heat recovery sectors, as well as exploring co-generation opportunities in the fuel cell sector.
+Today, the company is engaged with several strategic product development efforts, placing its focus on delivering thermoelectric solutions in the portable power and industrial waste heat recovery sectors, as well as exploring a multitude of additional opportunities in variety of sectors.